Anatomic Pathology Program

 Residents must demonstrate an awareness and responsiveness to the larger context and system of health care and the ability to call on system resources to provide optimal pathology services.
 Residents are expected to:

-- Become involved with management issues related to pediatric pathology and their effects on other health care professionals, organizations, and society
+- Become involved with management issues related to pediatric and perinatal pathology and their effects on other health care professionals, organizations, and society

 - Consider cost-effectiveness in their practice of pediatric pathology without compromising patient care